gpr-indevelopment/fictius-clean-api/README.md

 ## Local environment

-You can run a local Docker container of the api by using the following command:
+The following commando will run local Docker container of the api on port 8080:
 ```console
 $ docker container run -p 8080:8080 -d pimentgabriel/fictius-clean-api
 ```